cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The 4-isogeny map from curve448 to edwards448 ({{RFC7748}}, Section 4.2)
 is unambiguous with respect to sign.

-When defining new Edwards curves, a Montgomery equivalent and birational map SHOULD be specified, and the sign of the birational map SHOULD be stated unambiguously.
+When defining new twisted Edwards curves, a Montgomery equivalent and birational map SHOULD be specified, and the sign of the birational map SHOULD be stated unambiguously.

-When hashing to an Edwards curve that does not have a standardized Montgomery form or birational map, the following procedure MUST be used to derive them.
+When hashing to a twisted Edwards curve that does not have a standardized Montgomery form or birational map, the following procedure MUST be used to derive them.
-For an Edwards curve given by a * x^2 + y^2 = 1 + d * x^2 * y^2,
+For a twisted Edwards curve given by a * x^2 + y^2 = 1 + d * x^2 * y^2,
 first compute A and B, the parameters of the equivalent Montgomery curve y'^2 = x'^3 + A * x'^2 + B * x', as follows: